Milypm/meals-app/README.md

 3. Go to the repo root directory
 4. On your terminal, run 'npm start'
 5. Browser should open automatically, or open [http://localhost:3000](http://localhost:3000)
-6. You should see "Calculator App" on the browser screen

 ## Tests
 - Go to the project's root directory